 Over the last 24 months Customer Data Platforms (CDPs) have burst onto the scene promising unified data and the ability for marketers to own the technology (rather than IT).
 A CDP ensures that the unification, cleanliness and completeness of the data is ready for trustworthy insights.
 Some CDPs also have analytics, segmentation and marketing automation capabilities built into them.
 This enables marketers to potentially utilize one platform to satisfy all four components of customer insight.

 Using BlueVenn as Your Customer Insight and Marketing Automation Platform

 Customer insight is essential for the optimization of customer journeys and to understand why a customer is doing what they are doing.
-Therefore it is imperative for marketers to not only gain this data, but to turn it into readable and accessible insight and make data-driven decisions.
+Therefore it is imperative for marketers to not only generate insights, but to turn it into readable and accessible intelligence to make data-driven decisions.

 BlueVenn enhances, cleanses, unifies and deduplicates every byte of data either in real-time or through batch methods.
 Through a visual drag & drop user interface, it then provides insights through a collection of data visualization tools.
 Without any coding or requests to IT or third parties, the marketing team can get at insights in real-time.

 Find out more about BlueVenn's Customer Data Platform.
 Register to see a live demonstration now.